pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 4. Access the web application on your local machine.

 > To deploy on cloud undergo the intsruction provided by cloud provider you choosen and you can deploy on it.
-In our case we used Google cloud on this [URL]().
+In our case, we used Google Cloud on this [URL]().